The Shimon Peres Prize 2020 will be awarded in a digital ceremony on Sep 8, 2020.

-The award ceremony will take place in Berlin, in September 2020.
-The award winners are expected to be informed in July 2020.
+The award ceremony will take place in Berlin, in the fall of 2021.
+The award winners are expected to be informed in July 2021.

 What are we looking for?